rkulla/vimogen/README.md

 ## FAQ

-> Does vimogen support git submodules?
+> __Does vimogen support git submodules?__

   It depends what you mean.
 It supports plugins that support submodules (it will init and update them).
-  However, if your .vim/ is in a git repo (as in dotfiles repo) and you installed vim plugins through submodules, then no. The latter case wouldn't require vimogen, or pathogen for that matter since you could just use vim8's native packaging.
-However, I find packages as submodules to be less convenient.
+  However, if your .vim/ is in a git repo (as in dotfiles repo) and you installed vim plugins through submodules, then no. I find packages as submodules to be less convenient to use than vimogen.
   Instead I just commit the .vimogen_repos file to my dotfiles repo.

-> Can I use vimogen with non-bash shells?
+> __Can Vimogen install Vim color schemes, like Molokai?__

 Yes.
-All you need is bash to be *installed*, but you can use whatever shell you want.
-For instance, I use it with the zsh shell.
-The script uses the shebang path `#!/bin/bash`.
-Change it if your bash is installed somewhere else.

-> Can Vimogen install Vim color schemes, like Molokai?__

-Yes.
 Anything that works with Pathogen (which is almost everything) will work with Vimogen.

-> I downloaded a Vim plugin as a .zip file.
+> __I downloaded a Vim plugin as a .zip file.
 What should I do?__

 Vimogen doesn't use zip files, it uses git repos.
 All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so